eco-friendly-xmas-header.jpg

 3. Choose forest-friendly sweet treats

 When winter rolls around, so do the sweet treats: chocolate, gingerbread, cakes and more.
-While the exact treats we indulge in at this time of year might vary from country to country, their base ingredients tend to be similar: cocoa, sugar, and – in mass-produced versions – palm oil.
+While the exact treats we indulge in at this time of year might vary from country to country, their base ingredients are similar: cocoa, sugar, and – in mass-produced versions – palm oil.

-Unfortunately, all three of these ingredients have contributed to deforestation around the world.4,5,6 That means they can have a hefty environmental cost: in fact chocolate is second only to beef when it comes to greenhouse gas emissions, producing an average of 47kg of emissions per kg of chocolate.2
+Unfortunately, all three of these ingredients have contributed to deforestation around the world.4,5,6 That means they can have a hefty environmental cost.
+In fact, chocolate is second only to beef regarding greenhouse gas emissions, producing an average of 47kg of emissions per kg of chocolate.2

 Learn more about the sweet treats that damage natural biodiversity.